datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 ## Task 3.1 Main Function

-The main element of a Python program is its 'main' function.
-As we saw with print(), a function takes care of a task, such as showing a message on the Terminal.
+The main element of a Python program is its `main()` function.
+As we saw with `print()`, a function takes care of a task, such as showing a message on the Terminal.
 Let's introduce the `main()` function, which is a function you define as the starting point of you Python program.

 In the code below we added `def main():`.
 This is the syntax to **define** the behaviour of a **function**.
 Notice that what is 'inside' this function is indented, i.e. moved to the right by one tab.
 This is how Python recognise that these lines are part of the function.